Reimagine FinCrime - The Essential QA Role of Humans in AI-Powered Investigations

 6 min

-Lucinity recently hosted the webinar Reimagine FinCrime: Humans + AI, where industry leaders explored the evolving collaboration between human analysts and artificial intelligence (AI) in combating financial crime.
+Lucinity recently hosted the podcast Reimagine FinCrime: Humans + AI, where industry leaders explored the evolving collaboration between human analysts and artificial intelligence (AI) in combating financial crime.

 Led by Lucinity’s CEO and founder Gudmundur Kristjansson (GK) and joined by seasoned compliance expert Nicholas Joseph, the session highlighted AI's role in streamlining data-heavy tasks and helping compliance teams focus on high-value work.